KokoseiJ/RHYTHMATICA/README.md

 # RHYTHMATICA
-RHYTHMATICA is a rhythm game that I started developing from 09.07.2019.
+RHYTHMATICA is a rhythm game that I started developing from 09, July, 2019.